Window convolution of the galaxy clustering bispectrum: Window convolution tests of additional samples

 \section{Window convolution tests of additional samples}

 We have additionally studied the DESI DR1 QSO sample which has a single redshift bin \(0.8 \leq z \leq 2.1\) in both NGC and SGC, and is lower in number density and higher in redshift compared to the LRG sample studied in \cref{sec:validation}.
-For the NGC sample which has a larger survey footprint, we measure the window function multipoles~\({Q_{\ell_1 \ell_2 L}}\) using a random catalogue \(\alpha^{-1} \approx 127\) times denser than the data catalogue with a mesh grid of minimum dimension~\(L = \SI{8000}{\lunit}\) and cell size~\(\Delta = \SI{7.8}{\lunit}\), which is limited by the computational memory available.
-Both data and random mock catalogues have been generated from the ATMLs which simulate fibre assignment in DESI observations.
+For the QSO NGC sample which has a much larger comoving volume of \SI{15.7}{\cubic\per\h\cubic\giga\parsec} (and an effective volume of \SI{1.0}{\cubic\per\h\cubic\giga\parsec} only due to low number density)~\cite{DESI2024.II.KP3,DESI2024.V.KP5}, we measure the window function multipoles~\({Q_{\ell_1 \ell_2 L}}\) using a random catalogue \(\alpha^{-1} \approx 127\) times denser than the data catalogue with a mesh grid of minimum dimension~\(L = \SI{8000}{\lunit}\) and cell size~\(\Delta = \SI{7.8}{\lunit}\), which is limited by the computational memory available. \footnote{Although \cref{fig:window-convergence-fftsamp-cellsize} shows that this relatively large cell size leads to non-negligible deviations in the measured window function multipoles, these are subdominant to the larger sample variance of the QSO sample and do not noticeably impact the final window convolution results seen in \cref{fig:window-convolution-reduced-add-QSO-NGC}.} Both data and random mock catalogues have been generated from the ATMLs which simulate fibre assignment in DESI observations.

 Starting from the same reference formula~\eqref{eq:window-convolution-formula-ref} and the weight function~\eqref{eq:weight-function} in \cref{sec-sub:validation-series}, we derive the convergent window convolution series based on the criterion~\(\abs{\gamma_{\ell_1 \ell_2 L}} \geq \num{5e-4}\),